thiviyanT/IntelliGraphs/README.md

 **Inductive Setting** It would be very useful doing the data split such that it allows for inductive setting.

+## Reporting Issues

+If you encounter any bugs or have any feature requests, please file an issue [here](/issues).

 ## How to Cite

 If you use IntelliGraphs in your research, please cite the following paper: